-Australia’s contribution to the global space industry has grown with a CSIRO developing a mapping device for the International Space Station.
+Australia’s contribution to the global space industry has grown with CSIRO developing a mapping device for the International Space Station.

 NASA has carefully defined EMI safety standards.
 So, the challenge was to find ways to securely wrap the cables with appropriate shielding.